veichta/DeepSE-WF/README.md

 ## Defending the dataset

+TODO:
-Link to defense simulations or include them here.
+- Link to defense simulations or include them here. or
+- include defense simulators

 ## Preparing the data